 Hopefully, drafting a service blueprint has given you a pretty good understanding of the service and the factors that influence end users’ ability to meet their goal.
 Now you can take what you’ve learned and:

-- help your team or interdepartmental teams understand any existing challenges.
+help your team or interdepartmental teams understand any existing challenges,

-- build trust among stakeholders who are responsible for maintaining the service.
+build trust among stakeholders who are responsible for maintaining the service,

-- propose changes to improve the service.
+and propose changes to improve the service.

 Whatever you do, don’t email a service blueprint to team members.
 It’s best used as a discussion tool or conversation starter — in person.